isomerpages/govtech-gobusiness-main/pages/blog/2022-11-30-post-starting-fnb-biz.md

 ![Waa Cow!
 Gyudon](/images/blog/content/FnB 10.jpg)
 <figcaption> Menu engineering goes a long way in building brand goodwill and customer loyalty (Source: Waa Cow!) </figcaption>

 “One of the key ingredients for a successful F&B business lies in optimising your menu from the get-go,” she notes, adding that it’s important to keep menus streamlined, focus on executing signature dishes well, and constantly assess the performance of menu items.
-“Menu engineering is a process of trial and error but a well-executed menu goes a long way in building brand goodwill and customer loyalty. ”
+“Menu engineering is a process of trial and error but a well-executed menu goes a long way in building brand goodwill and customer loyalty.”

 Aside from providing knowledge on sustaining a business, doing thorough research into the F&B industry can also help you to determine when and/or how to exit.
 Use our [mini diagnostic tool](https://www.checkfirst.gov.sg/c/cd6c0d04-d516-40bb-a7cf-9decbe7672e9){:target="_blank"}{:rel="noopener"} on CheckFirst to monitor the health of your existing F&B business, or to prepare for your new F&B business if you’re looking to enter this field.